What It's Like Growing Up on an Organ-Transplant Waitlist

 Lucky for me this wasn’t the case.
 I was the one chosen for the liver.
 We barely had time to celebrate, because in less than half an hour I had to go straight into surgery.
 While this was huge news, I only vaguely understood it.

 The transplant lasted 16 hours.
-My parents said they saw the liver brought in, stored in one of those little blue foam eskies—the ones just big enough for a six-pack of beer.
+My parents said they saw the liver brought in, stored in one of those little blue foam Esky coolers—the ones just big enough for a six-pack of beer.

 When I woke up, I had a big, fresh L-shaped scar across my stomach.
 My memories of the weeks that followed are pretty hazy.
 The first clear thought I had was of hunger.
 I called out to my parents for food, gargling past the tubes stuck down my throat.